 Bottom bouncing is the best way to fish flies with spinning gear in shallow and faster water.
 You can also bottom bounce in all types of water up to 20 feet.
-I bottom bounce with Spinning rods, Centerpin Rods, Fly rods.
+I bottom bounce with Spinning rods, Centerpin Rods, and Fly rods.

 Bottom bouncing can be equally effective for trout, steelhead, and salmon in rivers but only if you know how to do it well.

-Bottom bounce can be extremely effective and if you use my advanced bottom bouncing method it will allow you to easily fish 12 inches of or 8 feet of water without needed to make any adjustments.
+Bottom bounce can be extremely effective and if you use my advanced bottom bouncing method it will allow you to easily fish 12 inches of water or 8 feet of water without needing to make any adjustments.
 Check out my page Bottom Bouncing – 5 Proven Guide Tips For More Fish